Katerina Stefanidi: 2017–2018

-2019–present
+2019–2024

 In 2019, she won the Diamond League Trophy for a record fourth consecutive year and won the bronze medal at the 2019 World Championships in Doha, Qatar.

 In 2020, as the COVID-19 pandemic shut down most public sports events, Stefanidi, along with Katie Nageotte and Alysha Newman, took part in an online event conceived by Renaud Lavillenie and organized by World Athletics called "The Ultimate Garden Clash".
 At their local tracks, athletes had to collect as many vault clearances in two 15-minute periods as possible with the bar set at four metres.
 Stefanidi won with 34 clearances.
 She was training at SPIRE Institute and Academy to prepare for the 2020 Tokyo Olympics.
 At the Games, she took the fourth place, equaling her season's best with a jump of 4.80 m.

 In 2022 Stefanidi won the silver medal at the European Championships in Munich, behind Wilma Murto, with a season's best (4.75m).
-In 2024 she took the second place at the European Championships in Rome (4.73m).
+In 2024 she won another silver medal at the European Championships in Rome (4.73m), behind Angelica Moser.
+At the 2024 Olympic Games' final in Paris she took the 9th place (4.70m).

+2026–present

+After a period away from competition and following the birth of her son (2025), Stefanidi returned in February 2026.
+In June 2026 she won the Balkan Athletics Championships in Volos, Greece.